Rohit Sharma: A comeback that was waiting to happen

 Rohit Sharma had never opened even in domestic first-class cricket apart from his two-ball duck in a practice game against South Africa last week.
 But on Wednesday, in his first Test as an opener, the 32-year-old cracked a sizzling century at the VCA stadium in Visakhapatnam.

-Unbeaten on 115, at the end of first day’s play, Sharma repaid his captain faith in him with a sublime knock which featured 12 fours and five huge sixes.
+Unbeaten on 115, at the end of first day’s play, Sharma repaid his captain’s faith in him with a sublime knock which featured 12 fours and five huge sixes.

 With this innings, he became the fourth Indian batsman to score a century in his maiden innings as an opener in Test cricket.
 Shikhar Dhawan, KL Rahul and Prithvi Shaw being the others to do so.